bharathkrishna0/Nodeflow/README.md

 ### ✨ Features

-NodeFlow is a comprehensive, locally-hosted personal management system.
+NodeFlow is a comprehensive, locally-hosted file sharing and dynamic text editing.

-- Centralized dashboard for scheduling, finances, sleep tracking, workouts, and more.

-- Secure local file sharing and texting for enhanced privacy and control within your network.
+- local file sharing and texting  within your network.

 - Offline-first design ensures continuous access to your data, even without an internet connection.